Implementing a Knowledge-Rich Curriculum

 Skills also build knowledge.
 When students use graphic organisers to categorise information, they're using a skill that deepens their knowledge.
 When they practice retrieval, they're using a skill that strengthens knowledge.
 When they engage in structured classroom dialogue, they're using oracy skills that clarify and extend their understanding.

 A knowledge-rich curriculum is inclusive when designed correctly.
 The core principle is that all students are entitled to the same ambitious body of knowledge.
-Differentiation shouldn't reduce curriculum scope for some students.
+AI-powered differentiation shouldn't reduce curriculum scope for some students.

 Instead, achieve differentiation through expert scaffolding and support.
 This might involve pre-teaching vocabulary, providing graphic organisers to structure thinking, or breaking complex ideas into smaller steps.
 The ambition remains high for all students.
 The support to get there is tailored.

 In 2023-24, there were 22,760 postgraduate trainees with outcomes, down from the previous year.
-With fluctuating trainee numbers, it's vital that training is effective.
+With fluctuating trainee numbers, training is effective.
 Once in school, a robust induction programme coupled with ongoing mentoring from experienced subject experts helps early career teachers translate theoretical understanding into confident classroom practice.

 This isn't about reaching a final, perfect curriculum.
 It's a commitment to continuous cycles of design, implementation, and refinement.
-It's a dynamic process of school reform, driven by a clear vision of what constitutes truly empowering education.
+It's a active process of school reform, driven by a clear vision of what constitutes truly enabling education.

 By placing powerful knowledge at the heart of their work, schools can build a lasting foundation for learning.
 This equips every student with understanding and confidence to thrive.
 In 2025 and beyond, as AI reshapes how we access information, the case for a knowledge-rich curriculum becomes stronger.
 Students need robust mental models, not just facts.
 They need deep understanding, not surface memorisation.
 They need powerful knowledge that transforms how they see and interact with the world.